-Lincoln NE (SN) – Following National Weather Service meteorologists forcasts that Nebraskans may experience some winter weather conditions during the winter months of 2018, Lincoln Public Schools had no choice but to close until Spring.
+Lincoln NE (SN) – Following National Weather Service meteorologists forcasts that Nebraskans may experience some winter weather conditions during the remaining winter months of 2018, Lincoln Public Schools had no choice but to close until Spring.

 We sat down with LPS Superintendent Dr. Steve Joel to discuss the chilling decision.